Arizona

 Walking on Lava Flows of Sunset Crater Volcano

-Sunset Crater Volcano sits next to Flagstaff, a biggest city in central Arizona surrounded by the beautiful San Francisco Mountains or just Peaks.
-On the picture below, a snowy mountain, the second from the left is Humphreys Peak, the tallest mountain in Arizona (12,637 ft / 3,851 m).
-When Spanish came here in 17th century, they were suprised that such tall mountains do not start any rivers or lakes.
-Well, now we know the reason: the soil soaks up the moisture from rainfalls and other precipitation like a sponge due of its volcanic origin.
+Sunset Crater Volcano sits next to Flagstaff, the biggest city in central Arizona surrounded by the beautiful San Francisco Mountains or just Peaks.
+In the picture below, is a snowy mountain, the second from the left is Humphreys Peak, the tallest mountain in Arizona (12,637 ft / 3,851 m).
+When the Spanish came here in the 17th century, they were surprised that such tall mountains did not start any rivers or lakes.
+Well, now we know the reason: the soil soaks up the moisture from rainfalls and other precipitation like a sponge due to its volcanic origin.

 I like forests with little vegetation where you can see through trees.
-It reminds me about my childhood and the pine forest near my house.
+It reminds me of my childhood and the pine forest near my house.

 Sunset Crater Volcano is the youngest one in this volcanic zone.
 The latest eruption occurred between 1040 and 1100 A.D.
 Only aerial pictures of this volcano can reveal its round crater.

-Sunset Crater Volcano National Monument is a member of 400+ parks and other protected areas in the US managed by National Park Service (which, by the way, celebrates its centennial this year).
-The difference between world renowned US national parks and national monuments does not really exist, except the way they are created.
+Sunset Crater Volcano National Monument is a member of 400+ parks and other protected areas in the US managed by the National Park Service (which, by the way, celebrates its centennial this year).
+The difference between world-renowned US national parks and national monuments does not really exist, except the way they are created.
 While national parks have to be specifically designated by Congress (US Parliament), monuments can be set aside by presidents which usually means less red tape.
-The history of National Park Service knows examples when a president would create a monument to immediately protect a place, and Congress would catch up and assign a place a national park's title years later.
-This happened, for instance, to Grand Canyon.
+The history of the National Park Service provides examples of when a president would create a monument to immediately protect a place, and Congress would catch up and assign a place a national park's title years later.
+This happened, for instance, to the Grand Canyon.

 Even 900+ years after the eruption, there is very limited vegetation which grows on lava cinder.